-Each site will be inspected by a Senior Housing Rehabilitation Specialist to determine the scope of work needed to make the home comply with current International Code Council (ICC) codes, along with all governing Federal and State standards and guidelines.
-The inspection will cover areas of structural strength, means of egress, sanitation, adequate lighting and ventilation, accessibility, energy conservation, and life safety.
+Each site will be inspected by aenior Housing Rehabilitation Specialist to determine the sope of workeded to mkee hoe comply with current International Code Council (ICC) codes, along with all governing Federal and State standards and guidelines.
+The inspection will cover areas of struturl strength, means ofgress, sanitation, adequate lighing and vntilation, accessibility, energy conservation, and life safety.
 In the event of conflict between agency or organization standards, the most stringent will be applied.